 6. Translate the relevant information and knowledge to governments and policy makers and serve as a reference network and a resource for providing information to governments, thus bridging One Health Science and Global Health Security Policy by maintaining a webportal and by operating a Customer Relationship Management (database) system.

 7. Provide a strategic forum for researchers, early career investigators, governmental and non-governmental institutions, international organizations and companies in the One Health arena in order to foster cross-sectoral collaborations.

-8. Implement the White Paper (outcome of Congress) into concrete actions and discuss the state of the art, progress and future actions with all stakeholders involved, thus enabling the dissemination of information to all stakeholders through the different components of the One Health Platform’s organizational structure.
+8. Implement the White Paper (outcome of Congresses) into concrete actions and discuss the state of the art, progress and future actions with all stakeholders involved, thus enabling the dissemination of information to all stakeholders through the different components of the One Health Platform’s organizational structure.